Kani salad recipe

 Where does kani salad get its name?
 While kani is the Japanese name for crab, kani is also short for kani kama (not to be confused with kanitama or crab omelet), the imitation crab sticks that you often find in sushi rolls and one of the essential ingredients of kani salad.

 It is quite easy to prepare kani salad at home (my two teenaged daughters made the salad in the photo).
-To serve four to six persons, you will need:

 - 2 cucumbers, peeled or unpeeled and seeds scooped out